jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 ### Security Updates

-The following items are the security updates that have been applied since Chef Server 12.0.7
+The following items are the security updates that have been applied since CINC Server 12.0.7

 * OpenResty 1.7.7.10 (nginx)
   * CVE-2013-2028 - a stack-based buffer overflow might occur in a worker process while handling a specially crafted request, potentially resulting in a   rbitrary code execution